-Police respond to July 4 parade amid reports of shooting
+Police respond shooting at July 4 parade in Chicago suburb

 A Sun-Times reporter saw blankets placed over three bloodied bodies.

-Police told people: “Everybody disburse, please.
+Police told people: “Everybody disperse, please.
 It is not safe to be here.”

+Video shot by a Sun-Times journalist after the gunfire rang out shows a band on a float continuing to play as people run past, screaming.
+A photo posted to social media appeared to show pools of blood near upturned chairs in downtown Highland Park.

+Gina Troiani and her son were lined up with his daycare class ready to walk onto the parade route when she heard a loud sound that she believed were fireworks — until hearing people yell about a shooter.

+In a video that Troiani shot on her phone, some of the kids are visibly startled at the loud noise and then scramble to the side of the road as a siren wails nearby.

+It was just sort of chaos,” she said.
+“There were people that got separated from their families, looking for them.
+Others just dropped their wagons, grabbed their kids and started running.”

-Debbie Glickman, a Highland Park resident, said she was on a parade float with coworkers and the group was prepared to turn onto the main route when she saw people running away from the area.
+Debbie Glickman, a Highland Park resident, said she was on a parade float with coworkers and the group was preparing to turn onto the main route when she saw people running from the area.

-“People started saying ‘There’s a shooter, there’s a shooter, there a shooter,’” Glickman told the Associated Press.
+“People started saying: ‘There’s a shooter, there’s a shooter, there a shooter,’” Glickman told the Associated Press.
 “So we just ran.
 We just ran.
 It’s like mass chaos down there.”

 She didn’t hear any noises or see anyone who appeared to be injured.